Discover local recipes, flavors and meet members of the beef community in Idaho.

 As one of the leading agricultural industries in Idaho, the cattle business touches many Idahoans every day - from the ranchers to the processors and plant workers, to delivery truck drivers to restaurant operators and supermarket managers.
 In the end, it benefits the people who eat it by providing safe, wholesome and nutritious products that fuel our bodies.

-This recipe is a gem, Gem State.
-Smoky seasoned Ribeye Steaks and wedged potatoes grilled to perfection with a simple sour cream and onion sauce is perfect for Idaho.
+Smoky seasoned steak and wedged potatoes grilled to perfection.
+Served with a simple sour cream and onion sauce.

 Idaho is home to culinary innovations such as Finger Steaks.
 These crunchy, breaded or batter-fried strips of whole beef are served with a tangy sauce and the options are endless when it comes to flavor.